 4. The local gastronomy

 For a gourmet and typical break, we can only recommend Moroccan pastries.
-With chocolate, honey, cinnamon, or orange blossom, they take different forms.
-As delicious as they are famous, Moroccan pastries are a real institution in Tangier, there are stores everywhere!
+Chocolate, honey, cinnamon, or orange blossom, take different forms.
+As delicious as they are famous, Moroccan pastries are a real institution in Tangier, there are stores everywhere!.

 But also, you have the possibility to buy some local specialties from a street vendor.
 For example, the batbout, which is not Batman's bread, but a flatbread made of wheat semolina.
 Otherwise, discover the baghrir, also called "a thousand holes pancake", very soft and light, to be seasoned in salted or sweetened, according to your desires.